Leonardo Da Vinci’s Lost Bodies

 You probably already know that Leonardo da Vinci was one of the greatest artists to have ever lived, but the Italian inventor also made some startling discoveries about the human body which were light years ahead of their time – and subsequently lost to the world for nearly 400 years.

-The Queen’s Gallery at Buckingham Palace this week plunges you straight into da Vinci’s Renaissance world with an exhibition of his pioneering drawings on the human form, explaining the tragic reasons that Leonardo’s greatest project became nothing more than a footnote to history.
+The Queen’s Gallery at Buckingham Palace plunges you straight into da Vinci’s Renaissance world with an exhibition of his pioneering drawings on the human form, explaining the tragic reasons that Leonardo’s greatest project became nothing more than a footnote to history.

 When Leonardo da Vinci decided to write a treatise on painting in the 1500’s it led him on a journey that would culminate in scientific discoveries which were so insightful, they would not be proved by modern medicine in some cases until the 1980’s.